-Microfabrication techniques enable the study and manufacture of micro structures down to the micrometer scale and smaller integrated into microfluidic devices.
-It is used in a wide range of applications such as replica molding or microcontact printing and notably allows to control precisely cells shape and functions by creating adapted microstructures.
+Microfabrication techniques allow to study and manufacture micro structures down to the micrometer scale and smaller, integrated into microfluidic devices.
+It is used in a wide range of applications such as replica molding or microcontact printing and notably allows to precisely control cells shape and functions by creating adapted microstructures.

 Microelectronics and microfluidics

 Microelectronics deals with the engineering of miniature electronic components and designs.
 It allows to precisely manufacture micro-sized structures with techniques such as photolithography, etching and bonding.
-Even if the integration of electrical components is sometimes challenging it can serve in various applications such as medical sensing systems, and ergonomic units.
+Even though the integration of electrical components is sometimes challenging, it can serve for various applications such as medical sensing systems, and ergonomic units.

 Electrochemistry and microfluidics